openshift/origin/docs/proposals/image-promotion.md

 * OpenShift engineering tag the `openshift/ruby-22-rhel7` image to internal CI registry
   * `oc import-image openshift/ruby-22-rhel7`
 * OpenShift QA team pull the image from the internal CI registry and run tests
-* OpenShift QA team sign-off the Docker image when tests pass and push it to "integration" registry
+* OpenShift QA team sign-off the container image when tests pass and push it to "integration" registry
 * OpenShift operations team pulls the image from "integration" registry and promote it to "stage" environment
 * OpenShift operations team manually promote the image to production